thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-11-LLM-serving.md

 **Why it matters**: You’ve tailored your model to specific needs—now you need it to perform under pressure.
 Optimization ensures your system delivers answers quickly and cost-effectively, even at scale.

-### Key techniques:
+### Key techniques

+Each of these techniques serves a different purpose in improving inference performance.
+Here's a breakdown:

-- **Speculative decoding**: Let a small model guess the output, then validate it with the big model.
+- **Speculative Decoding**: Use a smaller, faster model to generate a draft continuation and then verify it with the larger model.
+  - 🟢 **When to use**: When latency is critical and your large model is expensive to run; useful in settings like chat interfaces where speed is essential.
+  - 📌 **Benefit**: Achieves nearly the same output quality as the large model while cutting generation time.

-- **KV caching**: Store and reuse attention values across tokens to avoid redundant computation.
+- **KV Caching (Key/Value Caching)**: Cache attention key and value tensors during decoding to avoid recomputing past states.
-- **Early exit**: If confidence is high, don’t keep generating—stop early.
+  - 🟢 **When to use**: In any autoregressive model where context is built sequentially—especially effective in multi-turn conversations.
+  - 📌 **Benefit**: Reduces redundant computation and significantly improves throughput.

+- **Early Exit**: Terminate generation once the model becomes confident about the outcome.
+  - 🟢 **When to use**: In classification-style tasks or structured output formats where full decoding isn’t necessary.
+  - 📌 **Benefit**: Saves computation by avoiding unnecessary token generation.

-- **Batching & parallel decoding**: Combine multiple user queries into one GPU pass to save compute.
+- **Batching & Parallel Decoding**: Group multiple inputs into a single batch and decode them concurrently.
+  - 🟢 **When to use**: In high-traffic APIs or backend systems where latency per user can tolerate slight delays for batching.
+  - 📌 **Benefit**: Maximizes GPU utilization and throughput, especially effective for multi-user scenarios.

 **Example**: A high-volume call center bot might use speculative decoding to respond to simple queries instantly, reserving heavyweight computation for nuanced requests.